apache/couchdb/share/doc/src/api/server/authn.rst

       authentication_handlers = {couch_httpd_oauth, oauth_authentication_handler}, {couch_httpd_auth, cookie_authentication_handler}, {couch_httpd_auth, proxy_authentication_handler}, {couch_httpd_auth, default_authentication_handler}

-`Proxy authentication` is very useful in case when your application is already uses some external authentication service and you won't duplicate users and their roles in CouchDB.
+`Proxy authentication` is very useful in case your application already uses some external authentication service and you don't want to duplicate users and their roles in CouchDB.

 This authentication method allows creation of a :ref:`userctx_object` for